-Torrenting is the sharing of files using a Torrent software.
-It is a protocol that supports peer to peer file sharing.
+Torrenting is the sharing of files using Torrent software.
+It is a protocol that supports peer-to-peer file sharing.
 So basically, it’s a way of downloading data and distributing data/electronic files over the Internet.
 Instead of downloading a file from a single source server, torrent users can download little bits of the file that they want from the various computers connected to the Torrent software they’re using.

 Well, other than the popular reason of it allowing people to watch movies or listen to music for free, people torrent to avoid technical issues like speed and bandwidth.

 Before we go any further, the question of whether torrenting is legal or not is probably your biggest concern.
 So, we’re here to tell you that torrenting is technically legal, until copyrighted material is involved, only then, it no longer is.
 Downloading copyrighted movies and songs using a Torrent is frowned upon and can lead to serious consequences.

 How Does Torrenting Work?

 Downloading a heavy file can be internet users’ worst nightmare, however, that ceased to be a problem when Torrenting came into the picture.
 What Torrenting does is facilitate the downloading of files that require high bandwidth and speed rate.
 It breaks down the file and distributes it in different places to ultimately piece them back together once the file is downloaded.

 Seeding and leeching, that’s how Torrenting works.
 Due to the fact that the whole Torrenting process is based on file sharing, a torrent user is eligible to seed and leech.
 This means that, just like you can download a file from others, you are most likely able to upload one for others to take as well.
 The file you leeched (downloaded) came from a swarm of different sources, and your file will be seeded (sent) to other Torrent users.
 Midst the file sharing process is the client software that manages users’ connections to seed and leech files.